-Driving And Living In Mexico
+Driving Maps, Roadlogs And Living In Mexico

-"Mexico" Mike Nelson is the authority on driving, spas and living and working in Mexico.
+"Mexico" Mike Nelson is the authority on driving, living and working in Mexico.
 "He coaxes visitors onto roads less traveled, to spots less obvious, than the beach resorts" -- The New York Times

-This is not some boring "Mexico Lite" site put up to make money with ads.
-"Mexico" Mike really knows and understands Mexico - good and bad.
+I can say without guile that I know Mexico has good and bad aspects.
 My writing about Mexico has been published since the 1980's.
-I put this site online in 1986.
-If you just want to know about cheap hotels or "best" beaches, leave now.
+This site went online in 1986.
+If you just want to know about cheap hotels or "best" beaches, this site is not for you.
 If you want to know how to drive Mexico, to discover lesser-known Mexico, or her people, welcome.
-I feed my family from my knowledge.
-Consider that when you ask me questions you can't get answered with authority anywhere else.
+If you think maybe you want to move to Mexico, but aren't sure if living in Mexico is right for you, I'll help you decide.
+You can ask me questions you can't get answered with authority anywhere else.

 Don't stress about the safety of driving in Mexico.
 There are several articles about safety in Mexico in the menus.
 If you write me to ask about safety, I won't answer you.
 Yes, Mexico is safe.
 End of story.